 How do I notify the remittance transfer provider about a mistake with my money transfer?

-If you think there was a mistake with your remittance transfer, contact the company that sent the money right away.
-The sooner you notify the company, the sooner your issue can be resolved.
-Didn’t use a remittance transfer provider?
-If ...
+If you think there was a mistake with your remittance transfer, contact the provider right away.
+It may also be helpful to follow up with a written error notice.
+The sooner you notify your provider, the sooner your issue can ...

 I sent money to someone in a foreign country, but the amount received was less than what I sent.
 What can I do?

-When you send a remittance transfer, sometimes fees or taxes are charged or deducted from the total amount sent.
-When you use a remittance transfer provider, federal law gives you the right to dispute any errors.
-The amount that was ...
+When you send a remittance transfer, fees or taxes may be charged or deducted from the total amount sent.
+Check with your provider regarding any fees they may charge.
+Federal law gives you the right to dispute errors.
+In an ...

-I sent money to someone and she couldn't get the money because her information didn't match what I provided.
+I sent money to someone and they couldn't get the money because the information didn't match what I provided.
 What can I do?

-If you believe you gave wrong information, contact the provider and ask if you can correct it.
-When you send money to someone else, the company you use may require the recipient’s information, such as name and address, or account ...
+If you believe you gave incorrect information and the recipient is not able to receive their funds, contact the provider immediately and ask if you can make corrections.
+When you send money to someone else, the company you use may ...

-You may be able to cancel a money transfer but it depends on the circumstances.
+You may be able to cancel an international money transfer, but it depends on the circumstances.
 If you would like to cancel a transfer, review your contract and receipt, and contact the company immediately.
-If you sent money internationally, you have ...
+If you sent money internationally, you ...

-I want to use my bank or credit union to transfer money to someone in another country.
-Does the new federal law about international money transfers apply?
+If I want to use my bank or credit union to send money to someone in another country, do I have any federal protection?

-When transferring money to another country, new federal laws may apply depending on whether or not your bank or credit union qualifies as a remittance transfer provider and whether your transfer qualifies as a remittance transfer under federal law. ...
+When transferring money to another country, federal protections may apply depending on whether your bank or credit union qualifies as a remittance transfer provider, and whether your transfer qualifies as a remittance transfer under federal law.
+Under ...

 Can I use the Automated Clearing House (ACH) network to transfer funds abroad?